 By Jarett Theberge

-This article was originally published in the September 2019 edition of the Camana Bay Times with the headline “Remaking Sonic in his own image.”
+This article was originally published in the February 2020 print edition of Camana Bay Times with the headline “Remaking Sonic in his own image.”